 The manufacturer shall be permitted to include the word "months" to explain the symbol "M" in the label.
-The word "months" should be in a language commonly spoken in the country or countries where the vehicle with the Child Restraint System is [registered].
+The word "months" should be in a language commonly spoken in the country or countries where the vehicle with the Child Restraint System is [registered] sold.
 More than one language is allowed.

 Minimum label size 40 x 40 mm